 Accommodation is much cheaper.
 I have read travel bloggers who suggest that you don’t stay in Oia because it is largely closed or dead over winter.
 Here is a picture I took in Oia in mid-April.
 There are certainly enough tourists to make it difficult to take photos!
 Another great thing about Oia in the shoulder season is that the price drops significantly for accommodation!

 Santorini can be baking hot in July and August.
 So hot in fact that you don’t really want to be out in the middle of the day.
 It is also very humid.
 Sunburn is almost inevitable if you have fair skin, especially when around or in the water.
 Humidity can be much higher than the yearly average of about 60% in some months.

 Santorini is also surprisingly cold and very windy in winter.
 Winds are constant on this island where you are never more than 1.8 km from the sea.
 Even mid-to-late April can be unpleasantly cold with your warmest coat and a sweater being necessary.
 I have swum in these coldest periods without a wetsuit and I am still getting over it!
 Even the “hot springs” of the volcano are only mildly warm in winter.
 Snow occurs rarely but rain and fog are not uncommon in winter.

-Check out the he average monthly temperature, rainfall and sea temperature tables below before you book your trip to Santorini:
+Check out the average monthly temperature, rainfall and sea temperature tables below before you book your trip to Santorini:

 Links and Further Information

-View, download or print the Santorini Cruise Ship calendar for 2019 and 2020 here
+- View, download or print the Santorini Cruise Ship calendar for 2019 and 2020 here

-Much more detailed information and ferry bookings is available from Ferryhopper.com here
+- Much more detailed information and ferry bookings is available from Ferryhopper.com here

-More detailed information on how to book your trip to Santorini including transport, airfares, accommodation and travel insurance is available on my Travel Resources page.
+- More detailed information on how to book transport, airfares, Athens to Santorini flights and how to get to Santorini more generally, accommodation and travel insurance is available on my Travel Resources page